 I’m going to let you into a little secret, ok?
 Lagunas de Chacahua, Oaxaca.
 That’s it, that’s the secret.

-Because this is one of the last few places in Mexico unspoiled by tourism.
-A place that perfectly balances rustic charm and natural beauty with a level of tourism that supports the island and its inhabitants.
+This is one of the last few places in Mexico unspoiled by tourism.
+Perfectly balancing rustic charm and natural beauty with a level of tourism that supports the island and its inhabitants.

 Some of the links below are affiliate links, meaning, at no additional cost to you, I may earn a small commission if you click through and make a qualifying purchase.